nightscout/trio-docs/docs/EN/settings/configuration/preferences/mainsettings.md

 ## Max Daily Safety Multiplier
 Limits the maximum temporary basal rate Trio is able to use at _any time_.
 The default setting of 3, which is unlikely to need adjustment, allows for a maximum basal rate of 3x the maximum daily basal.

->**Example:** Bill has the following basal profile:
+>**Example:** _Bill has the following basal profile:_

->
->- 12:00 am: 1 U/hr
+  - 12:00 am: 1 U/hr
->- 6:00 pm: 2 U/hr (this is the "max" basal used)
+  - 6:00 pm: 2 U/hr (this is the "max" basal used)
->- 9:00 pm: 1.5 U/hr
+  - 9:00 pm: 1.5 U/hr

->
->It is 7:00 am, so Trio has been scheduled to deliver 1 U/hr.
-But Bill is running high, so Trio wants to deliver more.
+>_It is 7:00 am, so Trio has been scheduled to deliver 1 U/hr.
+But Bill is running high, so Trio wants to deliver more._

->
->The maximum temporary basal rate that can be set is 2 U/hr * 3 = 6 U/hr
+>_The maximum temporary basal rate that can be set is 2 U/hr * 3 = 6 U/hr_

 ## Current Basal Safety Multiplier
 Limits the maximum temporary basal rate Trio is able to use at the **current time.
 The default setting of 4, which is unlikely to need adjustment, allows for a maximum basal rate of 4x the current basal rate.

->**Example:** It is currently 9:00 am, and Bill has the following basal profile:
+>**Example:** _It is currently 9:00 am, and Bill has the following basal profile:_

->
->- 12:00 am: 1 U/hr
+  - 12:00 am: 1 U/hr
->- 6:00 pm: 2 U/hr (this is the "max" basal used)
+  - 6:00 pm: 2 U/hr (this is the "max" basal used)
->- 9:00 pm: 1.5 U/hr
+  - 9:00 pm: 1.5 U/hr

->
->The maximum temporary basal rate that can be set by Trio at 9:00 am is 1 U/hr * 4 = 4 U/hr
+>_The maximum temporary basal rate that can be set by Trio at 9:00 am is 1 U/hr * 4 = 4 U/hr_

 ## Autosens Max
 Please read [Autosens and Dynamic ISF/ICR](../concepts/autosens-dynamic.md) and [Autotune](../autotune.md) before adjusting this setting.